This Billionaire’s Secret Could

 Let me tell you about one of my favorite plays right now…

-Second-Level Stock Paying 7.3% Dividend That’s Ready To Double
+Second-Level Stock Paying 7.3% Dividend That’s Likely To Double

 Why haven’t the money lords on Wall Street cashed in already?
 Because the consensus outlook on the sector – the perception Marks warned us about – is pessimistic.
 The first-level thinkers believe every stock of this type is going to get crushed by debt and rising interest rates.

-Also, this company in particular just began trading publicly on August 17.
+Also, this company just began trading publicly on August 17.
 Most investors aren’t even aware it exists.
-As they discover this reliable, generous dividend payer, they’re going to bid up its price, which is why I’m encouraging my subscribers to lock in that juicy dividend while the stock is still cheap.
+As they discover this reliable, generous dividend payer, they’re going to bid up its price (which will reduce its yield on new money).
+This may be the only time we ever see this company paying 7%.

 Second-Level System Delivers